danielmcnelis/formatlibrary/services/bot/src/app/README.md

 • Players can anonymously join rated pools by DM'ing **!rated** to RetroBot.<br/>
 • Players indicate which FormatLibrary.com supported Yu-Gi-Oh! format they wish to play.<br/>
-• Players submit a deck (via duelingbook.com/deck link) or select a previously submitted deck for Rated Play.<br/>
+• Players submit a deck (via YDK File) or select a previously submitted deck for Rated Play.<br/>
 • RetroBot saves players's decks as .YDKs and checks their legality when they join pools.<br/>
 • RetroBot creates a Node Canvas drawing of a player's deck to show them what they selected.<br/>